 2. Why do they want to do it themselves instead of hiring a professional real estate agent?

-3. Make them a no-brainer offer: “I’ll help you sell your house and net more money while I’ll do all the work.”
+3. Make them a no-brainer offer: “I’ll help you sell your house and get more money while I’ll do all the work.”
 Their answer could be no other than “yes” – that’s why you would need to talk (schedule an appointment).

 4. The key is asking no-brainer questions which will always have a “yes” answer – then you gain momentum and it becomes easier to get “yes” to a question “Would you like to list with me if I can net you more for your house and do all the work?”

 5. Every time you talk to FSBO, expect to get an appointment.
 With some sellers, it can take up to 5-7 contacts to get an appointment.
 “You miss 100% of the shots you don’t take,” said a great hockey player Wayne Gretzky.
 Expect to score each time you take a shot.
-After 5-6 contacts other agent won’t be calling – you would be the only one left.
+After 5-6 contacts other agents won’t be calling – you would be the only one left.
 FSBO wants a determined agent who stays in touch and has persistence.

 6. It is a reality that over 90% of buyers work with a real estate agent.
-If they are ready to buy, they want the agent to do all the work and find them a perfect house out of all available on the market at the moment (they want to search MLS, not limited inventory of FSBOs on Craigslist).
+If they are ready to buy, they want the agent to do all the work and find them a perfect house out of all available on the market at the moment (they want to search MLS, not a limited inventory of FSBOs on Craigslist).

 Key mistake most real estate agents make when going after FSBOs is BS (Bad Sales or Bait & Switch) approach: